is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 - `data/`
   - Contains cleaned / anonymized versions of the training data (or scripts to fetch and preprocess original datasets).

-> During defense, keep the **notebook open** to quickly show:
-> - The features and classes.
-> - The train/test split.
-> - The evaluation results (accuracy and confusion matrix).

 ---

 ### 7.2 Android App Setup